DEVBRATDUBEY/android-challenge/README.md

+**Important!** This version of the README is depreciated.
+I added support for Dagger Dependency Injection and redid the package structure with the goal of leaving the cleaner design.
+I'll be updating this README as fast as possible to keep true to the code.
+Thank you!

 You can download the APK [here][apk].
 To go to the original challenge, [click here][challenge-general] or [here][challenge-android].
 It was developed to serve as an example of RxJava, MVP and Clean Architecture.